khaledkhairy/SHAPE/README.md

 ![Alt text](https://github.com/khaledkhairy/SHAPE/blob/master/clips/Screen%20Shot%202016-02-16%20at%2010.05.11%20AM.png "SHAPE screenshot")

 Generate spherical harmonics-based shapes, or explore existing ones, and their shape properties interactively and accurately.
-SHAPE allows monitoring behavior of (and modification of) spherrical harmonics parameterization (SPHARM) coefficients interactively.
+SHAPE allows monitoring behavior of (and modification of) spherical harmonics parameterization (SPHARM) coefficients interactively.
 These are (Fourier) coefficients of a parametric spherical harmonics representation of objects of genus zero.
 Genus zero objects have no handles (the topology is that of the sphere).
 SHAPE is also used to view spherical harmonics fields mapped onto a base SPHARM shape.